MorpheusXAUT/vacs/vacs-client/docs/config/client.md

 ---

-## Call control
+## Keybinds

-The `call_control` section allows you to configure global keybinds for accepting and ending calls.
+The `keybinds` section allows you to configure global keybinds.
 These keybinds work independently of the application focus.

 #### `accept_call`: accept call key